On automorphisms, quasimorphisms, and coarse automorphisms of acylindrically hyperbolic groups: Coarse automorphisms

 \begin{definition} For $\crse{G}=(G,\mathcal E)$ group with equi bi-invariant coarse structure, we denote by $\cAut(\crse G) = \cAut(G,\mathcal E)$ the group of \emph{coarse automorphisms} of $\crse G$. \end{definition}

 We emphasize that $\cAut(\crse{G})$ consists of \emph{equivalence classes} of maps.

-\begin{remark} If $d$ is a geodesic bi-invariant metric on $G$ then $\cAut(G,\mathcal E_d)$ is a subgroup of $\qi(G,d)$, because every coarse automorphisms is a coarse equivalence and coarse equivalences between geodesic metric spaces are quasi-isometries.
+\begin{remark} If $d$ is a quasi-geodesic bi-invariant metric on $G$ then $\cAut(G,\mathcal E_d)$ is a subgroup of $\qi(G,d)$, because every coarse automorphisms is a coarse equivalence and coarse equivalences between quasi-geodesic metric spaces are quasi-isometries (see \emph{e.g.}\ \cite{coarse_groups}*{Appendix B.1}).
 In particular, when $G$ is finitely normally generated this applies to $\dbw$. \end{remark}

 We are now ready to come back to the main topic of this note.
 Let $G$ be a group and define

 (this is the largest coarse structure for which all quasimorphisms are controlled).